The hard-edge tacnode process for Brownian motion: Model and main results

 As in~\cite{D12} and in~\cite{DV14}, the soft-edge or hard-edge tacnode process usually has a natural temperature parameter (here is the threshold $R$), and the derivative of the correlation kernel with respect to the temperature parameter has a low rank structure.
 In particular, the temperature derivative of the correlation kernel of the soft-edge tacnode process is rank two, which was proved in~\cite{D12} to hold for the formulas obtained in~\cite{DKZ10} and in~\cite{FV11} yielding a direct proof for the equivalence of the two formulation.
-In~\cite{DV14}, the rank one structure of the temperature derivative of the hard-edge tacnode kernel was shown in the case of non-intersecting squared Bessel processes with even dimension.
-This gives the importance of the next proposition about the derivative with respect to the microscopic position parameter of the threshold, which is proved in Section~\ref{s:lemmas}.
+In~\cite{DV14}, the rank one structure of the temperature derivative of the hard-edge tacnode kernel was shown in the case of non-intersecting squared Bessel processes with integer parameter.
+This gives the importance of the next proposition about the derivative with respect to the microscopic position parameter of the threshold since the model studied in the present paper corresponds to non-intersecting Bessel processes of parameter $1/2$.
+The proposition is proved in Section~\ref{s:lemmas}.

 \begin{proposition} The derivative of the extended correlation kernel of the hard-edge tacnode process with respect to parameter $R$ has rank one, that is,

 where

 \end{proposition}